alexandrutomescu/SNV-PPILP/README.md

 ## Input and output

 SNV-PPILP takes as input .vcf file produced by GATK's Unified Genotyper run in multi-sample mode.
+If you use GATK's HaplotypeCaller, you need to add the **-hc** flag when running.
+See the section **HaplotypeCaller** below.

 The output is a unique file in .csv format containing, for each sample, the list of CHROM names and POS ID's *ONLY* of the SNVs present in that